-A key point which should be added to this routine is REVISITING the previous text.
+A key point which should be added to this routine is REVISITING the previous text we studied.
 Even if it’s just one read through or listening - it will make so much difference to your retention of key words, phrases and even sentence structures.
 It’s also worth reserving 45 minutes at the end of each week in order to revisit all of the articles and TED talks you met that week.

 A few of you have started to record new words/phrases, with personalised sentences using these target words and phrases, in a Word-Phrase Table.
 I’d also like to add that you can also add grammar points to these tables.
 For example, one of my students, whose English is at quite a high level, made the mistake of using a zero-infinitive, instead of “-ing”, after “verbs of feeling” such as like, enjoy, hate and love.
 I think that such issues should be nipped in the bud right away through personalised sentences which contain the correct grammar point.
 Visualisation matters - don’t forget to use different colours, fonts, bold and italics to aid the learning process:

 When it comes to creating personalised sentences, you need to see how words and phrases behave in a range of contexts.
 Hence, it is really worth exploring the following:

 - wordhippo.com (the sentences tab)